openduckparty/TTS-Utils/INTEGRAL/Readme.md

 After you have finished running INTEGRAL.py, please open config.json and you have to edit.

-    "symbols": [' japanese_symbols: ... //korean_symbols: ... //en/zh_symbols: ... ']
+    "symbols": []

-Please delete everything except the language symbol you want.
-Please remove the first part of "(your_language)_symbols:" and the small quotation marks on the first and last sentences.
+Please refer to the .json file in the VITS/config folder and modify the symbols part.

 and VITS Training!